hzeller/folve/README.md

 directory with the `fusermount` command:

     $ fusermount -u /tmp/test-mount

-(If you want some church-like reverb example, check out `demo-filters/SantaLucia/` - follow the README there how to get the necessary IR wav).

 ### Filter Configuration ###
 Filters are essentially *.wav files containing an impulse response (IR).
 This is